bug400/lifutils/INSTALL.md

      xcode-select --install

-After installation download and install the OS X Package install for your operating system.
+After installation download and install the Mac OS Package install for your operating system.

 The software installed by the port utility requires the following environemnt variables: